mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 Ok, let´s work with the previous example

-Note: You may need to restart your minikube in local as explained in my previous post
+Note: You may need to restart your minikube in local as explained in my previous post [Installing Kubernetes using minikube][5]

 ```bash
 ~/Documents/work/k8/pods » kubectl config use-context minikube